drashland/drash/README.md

 ### Step 4 of 6: Create Your App File

 *Note: You can change the `response_output` config to `application/json`, `text/html`, `application/xml`, or `text/xml`.
-If you want your Drash server to handle more content types, then see [How To Override Drash.Http.Response](https://github.com/crookse/deno-drash#how-to-override-drashhttpresponse) below.*
+If you want your Drash server to handle more content types, then see [Adding More Content Types](https://github.com/crookse/deno-drash/blob/master/README.md#adding-more-content-types) below.*

 **File: `app/app.ts`**